tsgates/arch-wiki-markdown/wiki/Makepkg.md

         Please make sure you really trust them.
     [...]

-To show the current list of gpg keys use the gpg command.
+To show the current list of GPG keys, use the gpg command.

     gpg --list-keys

-If the pubring.gpg file does not exist it will be created for you immediatly.
+If the pubring.gpg file does not exist, it will be created for you immediately.
 You can now proceed with configuring gpg to allow compiling AUR packages submitted by Arch Linux developers with successful signature checking.
-Add the following line to the end of your gpg configuration file to include the pacman keyring in your user's personal keyring.
+Add the following line to the end of your GPG configuration file to include the pacman keyring in your user's personal keyring.